 How Well It Works

-Several studies have shown atomoxetine to effectively control the
+Atomoxetine has been shown to effectively control the

 symptoms of ADHD in children and adults.2